-The resolution reflects a compromise designed to attract support from Russia and China, which believe sanctions might threaten their own interest in Iran, while also giving U.S. allies authority to take substantial new measures against Iran.
+On May 18, 2010, one day after the signing of the Tehran Declaration, Secretary of State Clinton announced that the P5+1 had reached agreement on a new sanctions resolution.
+The resolution reflects a compromise designed to attract support from Russia and China, which believe sanctions might threaten their own interests in Iran, while also giving U.S. allies authority to take substantial new measures against Iran.
 It largely met the insistence of Russia and China that new sanctions not target Iran's civilian economy or its population, although it does provide authority for those countries that want to limit banking or other corporate relationships with Iran.
 During the negotiations, China received U.S. briefings on the likely adverse implications for the oil market if Iran's nuclear program proceeds apace.
 China was also reportedly reassured that the UAE and Saudi Arabia would compensate for Iran's oil exports to China if Iran cut off supplies to retaliate for China's support for new sanctions.
 Simultaneously with Russian agreement on the draft, several Russian entities, including the main state arms export agency Rosoboronexport, were removed from U.S. lists of sanctioned entities.
 (See CRS Report RS20871, Iran Sanctions for a table of entities under sanction.)

-The main points of the draft, which was adopted on June 9, 2010 (Resolution 1929) by a vote of 12-2 (Turkey and Brazil) with one abstention (Lebanon) are:
+The main points of the draft, which was adopted on June 9, 2010 (Resolution 1929), by a vote of 12-2 (Turkey and Brazil) with one abstention (Lebanon) are33